BastiKopo/TVTelegramBingX/README.md

 Notifications about the automatic close are posted to the configured Telegram chat so you know exactly when the dynamic take-profit fired.

+## Stop-loss

+Configure a per-chat stop-loss percentage via `/sl <percent>`.
+When active, the bot monitors all open positions and closes them with a reduce-only market order once the price moves against the entry by the configured percentage.
+A notification is sent to the configured Telegram chat whenever a stop-loss is triggered.

 ## TradingView alerts